livchits/muvis-api/README.md

 # Muvis API

-This API is an excersice to put in practice the REST concepts and create an app with Express in Node.
-In first place, the server consume [The Movie DB API](https://www.themoviedb.org/documentation/api) to generate a new database of movies.
+This API is an [excersice](https://github.com/undefinedschool/project-5-muvis-api) to put in practice the REST concepts and create an app with Express in Node.
+In first place, the server consumes [The Movie DB API](https://www.themoviedb.org/documentation/api) to generate a new database of movies.
 Then, the app expose some endpoints to make CRUD operations with the data.

 ## Use of the project

-The API can be use through this URL:
+The API can be use at this URL:

-To install it in your one server, you have to clone this repositorie:
+To install it in your own server, you have to clone this repositorie:

 `git clone ...`